RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/SpliceOutTail.md

 -    **debug**: If true output is more verbose and PDB structures are dumped
 -    **CG_const**: If true apply coordinate constraint on C-gammas of the segment during CCD/minimization
 -   **chain_num**: The pose's chain onto which the new segment is added.
--   **segment**: which segment are we changing.
-This matters when using PSSMs to constrain sequence design.
--   **superimposed**: superimpose source pdb onto current pose.
+-   **superimposed**: If fasle, superimpose source pdb onto current pose.
 -   **tail_segment**: Is this a C-ter ("c") or and N-ter ("N") segment.
 -   **scorefxn**: Name of score function to use
 -   **template_file**: The PDB file of the reference PDB (the one used to build to conformation database)